openminted/alvis-docker/README.md

 ## The docker image creation

-* automatically clone and install alvisnlp with Dockerfile
+* automatically clone and install alvisnlp with Dockerfile by addding the following external programs:
-* then, install the following external programs in an interactive way

   * [BioLG](http://mars.cs.utu.fi/biolg/) 1.1.12